raheemadamboev/timer-flow/README.md

 </p>

 <p align="center">
-⏳️ TimerFlow is a light library to use Timer functionality in Android.
+⏳️ <b>TimerFlow</b> is a light library to use Timer functionality in Android.
 The library is implemented via Kotlin Coroutines and Kotlin Flows.
 </p>

 # Setup